ai-forever/OCR-model/README.md

 ## Demo

-In the [demo-OCR.ipynb](scripts/demo-OCR.ipynb) you can find an example of usage of OCR-model (you can run it in your Google Colab).
+In the [demo](scripts/OCR-GoogleColab.ipynb) you can find an example of using of OCR-model (you can run it in your Google Colab).

 ## Quick setup and start